Ben-Ganon/Obsidian_Olympus_DnD/Gods and Powers/Hephaestus.md

 You need to wind up attacks, taking 1 CT to charge them.
 The hammer deals <mark style="background: #930000A6;">1d20</mark> damage
 <b><ins><i>Katar:</i></ins></b>
-The katar is excellent at puncturing weak points.
+The Katar is excellent at puncturing weak points.
 Roll 1d4.
 If you roll 1 or 2, you miss the weak points and deal <mark style="background: #930000A6;">1d4</mark> damage.
 If you roll 3 or 4, you puncture the enemies weak point, dealing <mark style="background: #930000A6;">1d6</mark> and making the enemy bleed out, dealing <mark style="background: #930000A6;">1d4</mark> damage every CT for 2 CT. (does not stack)